-120 credit hours fulfilling the program requirements as specified below A minimum grade point average of 2.0 ("C") in the courses presented for the major A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 120 credit hours Residency Requirements:
+- 120 credit hours fulfilling the program requirements as specified below - A minimum grade point average of 2.0 ("C") in the courses presented for the major - A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 120 credit hours

-60 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements 30 credit hours of the major requirements Core Curriculum Requirements:
+60 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program

-Biblical and Theological Studies-18 credit hours as follows: One of the following:

-BTS-1110 Biblical Literature and Themes

-BTS-1120 Encountering the Bible

-BTS-1130 Introducing Jesus - An Overview of the Christian Bible

-One of the following:

-BTS-2000 Introduction to Christianity

-BTS-2420 Exploring Christian Spirituality

-BTS-2550 History of Christianity

-BTS-2720 Theologies of the Global South

-BTS-2750 Introduction to Christian Ethics

-Twelve credit hours of electives in Biblical and Theological Studies
+9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements

 Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above

-Humanities-6 credit hours

-Social Science-6 credit hours

-Science-6 credit hours

-Practicum-6 credit hours

-Anabaptist studies requirement-either include one of BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement

-Academic writing requirement
+Anabaptist studies requirement-either include one of BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement Academic writing requirement

-Major Requirements:

-A minimum of 48 credit hours

-A minimum of 18 credit hours at the 3000-level or higher HIST-1000 History of the West in Global Context I
+A minimum of 18 credit hours at the 3000-level or higher

-HIST-1010 History of the West in Global Context II

-HIST-3200 Theory and Methods of History I

-HIST-3210 Theory and Methods of History II

-Canadian history-6 credit hours

-History of a region outside Europe or North America-3 credit hours

-Topical or regional concentration-12 credit hours Electives-15 credit hours
+HIST-1000 History of the West in Global Context I HIST-1010 History of the West in Global Context II HIST-3200 Theory and Methods of History I HIST-3210 Theory and Methods of History II Canadian history-6 credit hours History of a region outside Europe or North America-3 credit hours Topical or regional concentration-12 credit hours Electives-15 credit hours

 Ancillary requirement:

-Language studies-6 credit hours General electives:
+Language studies-6 credit hours

 - 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
-A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
-This program requires a minimum of seventy-two hours at the 2000-level or above.
-Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
-This program may include a maximum of twelve credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of nine credit hours of practicum. - 4.
+A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - This program requires a minimum of seventy-two hours at the 2000-level or above.
+Thus only forty-eight credit hours of 1000-level courses can count toward this program. - This program may include a maximum of twelve credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of nine credit hours of practicum. - 4.
 The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
 A maximum of three credit hours of practical skills courses may be used toward a subject field.
 The remaining three credit hours must be drawn from other courses within the subject field. - 5.
 The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
 The student has the option of declaring a second minor. - 6.
 A student must earn a minimum grade of "C" in HIST-1000 and HIST-1010 to declare a major in this field.
-Additional notes regarding the major: